Correlations of multiplicative functions in function fields: Short Exponential Sums of Non-Pretentious Functions

 writing $a_{-1}(\alpha)$ to denote the coefficient of the term $t^{-1}$ in the expansion of $\alpha$.
 An important feature of these characters is that

 in analogy to the orthogonality of additive characters on $\mb{R}/\mb{Z}$.

 Our goal in this section will be to prove the following two results.
-The first is an estimate for exponential sums over short intervals that work for complex-valued multiplicative functions $f$ in general, at the expense of requiring that $f$ be \emph{Hayes} non-pretentious.
+The first is an estimate for exponential sums with multiplicative coefficients over short intervals that applies to complex-valued $f$, provided that $f$ is \emph{Hayes} non-pretentious (see Definition~\ref{def_hayesnp}).
 The second result concerns such exponential sums with \emph{real-valued} functions $f$, for which only the usual notion of (Dirichlet) non-pretentiousness needs to be assumed.
 The first of these theorems will be of relevance in proving the logarithmically averaged binary Chowla conjecture in this context.

-In the theorems below, given $1 \leq H \leq N$ and $f: \mc{M} \to \mb{U}$ a multiplicative function, set
+In the theorems below, given $1 \leq H \leq N-N^{3/4}$ and $f \colon \mc{M} \to \mb{U}$ a multiplicative function, set

-It is clear from the definitions that $M_{\textnormal{Hayes}}(f;N,H) \leq M_{\textnormal{Dir}}(f;N,H)$. \begin{thm} Let $1 \leq H \leq N$.
-Let $f: \mc{M} \to \mb{U}$ be multiplicative.
+It is clear from the definitions that $M_{\textnormal{Hayes}}(f;N,H) \leq M_{\textnormal{Dir}}(f;N,H)$. \begin{thm} Let $1 \leq H \leq N-N^{3/4}$.
+Let $f \colon \mc{M} \to \mb{U}$ be multiplicative.
 Then

 where $M:=1+M_{\textnormal{Hayes}}(f;N,H)$. \end{thm}